dalance/procs/README.md

 ### Alpine Linux

-You can install from [Apline Linux repository](https://pkgs.alpinelinux.org/packages?name=procs)
+You can install from [Alpine Linux repository](https://pkgs.alpinelinux.org/packages?name=procs)

 The correct repository (see above link for the most up-to-date information) should be enabled before `apk add`.